Middletown High School South: Athletics

 The Middletown South baseball program has also been recognized for their success in the 1990s.
 During Head Coach Steve Antonucci's tenure which started in 1996, the Eagles won two Central Jersey State Titles (1996 and 1999) and completed the first undefeated season in Shore Conference A-North history with a 14–0 record.
 The Eagles were led by Darren Fenster to a 25–3 record.
-The baseball team won the Group IV state championship in 1996, defeating Bloomfield High School in the tournament final.
+The baseball team won the Group IV state championship in 1996 (defeating Bloomfield High School in the tournament final) and 2021 (vs. Montclair High School).
 In 1999, the Eagles won the A-North, Monmouth County and Central Jersey state championships.
 The 1999 squad featured many talented players including Asbury Park Press Player of the Year Jarrett Sues, who set a school record with 21 home runs and earned ten victories on the hill.
 The Eagles offense was the most potent in the state including the single season home run record as a team.
 The Eagles were also led by All-State pitcher John Scala (10-1), and All-Shore selections Jon Klopacs (C) and Mark Fitzgerald (SS).
 Antonucci would continue to lead the Eagles until the conclusion of the 2008 season.
 The 2011 baseball team won the Monmouth County Tournament and the Central Jersey, Group III title, the program's first since 1999.
 In 2012, the Eagles clinched the A-North division title.

-The softball team won the Group IV state championship in 1995 (vs. Clifton High School), won in Group III in 2002 (vs. Pascack Valley High School), 2009 (vs. Ramapo High School), 2010 (vs. Nutley High School) and 2015 (vs. Sparta High School).
+The softball team won the Group IV state championship in 1995 (vs. Clifton High School), won in Group III in 2002 (vs. Pascack Valley High School), 2009 (vs. Ramapo High School), 2010 (vs. Nutley High School) and 2015 (vs. Sparta High School); the program's five state titles are tied for eighth-most in the state.
 The program's first title came in 1995 with a 9–4 win against Clifton in the championship game.
 The team won the Group III state championship in 2015, defeating Sparta High School by a score of 8–1 at Kean University, to win the program's fifth overall group championship.
 Softball coach Tom Erbig retired at the end of the 2016 season having led the team to 16 sectional championships and five group titles; his career record of 743-231-1 made him the winningest softball coach in the state, a title he earned in 2015 with his 722nd win, surpassing Pete Fick of Hunterdon Central Regional High School.

 The girls tennis team won the Group IV state championship in 1996, defeating Westfield High School in the tournament final.
 The 1996 team defeated Cherry Hill High School East 3–2 in the semifinal round before defeating Westfield 3–2 in the finals.